iamphu/RSSI_Logger/README.md

 As this version is a mostly to solve the storage issue, there are some minor other issues:
 > When opening the application, the RSSI value may not change

-Closing the application and reopening it fixed the issue for means
+Closing the application and reopening it fixed the issue for me

 > The RSSI arrow indicator is mismatched on my smartphone